FuelLabs/fuel-book/docs/src/glossary/index.md

 # Glossary

+**Blockchain:**
+A decentralized and distributed digital ledger used to record transactions across multiple computers, ensuring the integrity and immutability of data.

+**Bridges:**
+Protocols that allow assets to be transferred between different blockchains or Layer 2 networks, ensuring interoperability.

+**Consensus Mechanism:**
+The protocol that ensures all nodes in a blockchain network agree on the current state of the ledger, such as Proof of Work (PoW) or Proof of Stake (PoS).

 **Contract:** Primitives allowing for building stateful applications on Fuel, facilitates complex stateful applications like AMMs, Vaults, etc.

 **Context:** Provides policies that determine what features can some running FuelVM bytecode use, for example the ability to call smart contracts, use persistent storage, etc.

 **Cryptography:** The practice of securing information and communications through mathematical techniques, ensuring data confidentiality, integrity, and authenticity in blockchain systems.

+**Decentralized Application (dApp):**
+An application that runs on a decentralized network such as Ethereum, utilizing smart contracts and blockchain technology.

 **Ephemeral scripting:** Scripts or code that are temporary and designed for short-term, single-use purposes.
 These scripts are typically used for tasks that do not require persistent state or long-term execution and are often discarded or removed after they fulfill their function.